dotnet/java-interop/Documentation/EnumMappingFile.md

 - ENTER TRANSIENT MODE -
 ```

-Any constants referenced *AFTER* this line will be removed from the bindings.
+Any v1 constants referenced *AFTER* this line will be removed from the bindings.
+(This will not affect v2 constants.)

 ## CSV Format v2